fwyzard/chrono/README.md

 chrono
 ======

-Timers based on different time sources, using the C++11 chrono interfacei
+Timers based on different time sources, using the C++11 chrono interface.